hpides/BDL/tutorial_02_cluster_network.md

 	dns-nameserver 8.8.8.8
 ```

 Next also modify `/etc/hosts` as previously on your laptop such that each node of the cluster can see all other nodes.
-Add the mapping of hostnames to IPs to the end of the file.
+Add the mapping of hostnames to IPs to the end of the file. **Remove the line containing the loopback address** `127.0.1.1 node0[1-5]`

 ```bash
 sudo nano /etc/hosts
 ```
 hosts:

 ```
 [...]